alan-turing-institute/environment-and-sustainability-gc-community/README.md

 6. `git commit -m "[commit message for your changes]"` add a relevant commit message for the changes made
 7. `git push`
 8. View the updated handbook at [https://alan-turing-institute.github.io/environment-and-sustainability-gc-community/](https://alan-turing-institute.github.io/environment-and-sustainability-gc-community/)

+Note there is a workflow [book.yml](/.github/workflows/book.yml) I've tried to get working for this, but haven't managed to crack it yet!
+It is currently [disabled in the repo settings](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow#disabling-a-workflow)

 ## Objective 3: Community engagement in Y2 mission development
 - **Activity**:Leading the community engagement and implementation plan to develop E&S missions and roadmap for the next funding period (Y2).